allenporter/gcal_sync/README.md

 # gcal-sync

-A python library for syncing Google Calendar to local storage for use in Home Assistant
+An asyncio python library for Google Calendar.
+This library provides a simplified Google Calendar API that is lighter weight and more streamlined compared to using aiogoogle, and increased reliability by supporting efficient sync and reading from local storage.

 ## Development Environment